Kundalini Yoga Pranayama for Purification

 1. Posture: Sit in Easy Pose (Sukhasan) or any meditative posture that works for you.
 If sitting on the floor is not an option for you, you can also sit on a chair, making sure your spine is nice and straight.

-3. Mudra: Now form the folowing mudra (seal of energy) with your two hands.
+2. Mudra: Now form the following mudra (seal of energy) with your two hands.
 Interlace all the fingers, except for your ring fingers.
 Point them down between the palms and cross them, pressing the pads fingers together.
 Close the palms together and squeeze.
 Place the mudra in front of the Heart Center.
 Keep the elbows pressed into the sides of the body.

 If you like to do this 3 minutes Kundalini Yoga meditation with Marieke, you can watch this livestream we have shared from Marrakech, Morocco, as our weekly Meditation Monday